yevgenybulochnik/morphine-milligram-equiv/README.md

 # Morphine Milligram Equivalents Calculation

 This is a javascript implementation of the morphine milligram equivalent calculation.
-It allows one to easily convert opioid prodcuts to morphine equivalents.
+It allows one to easily convert opioid products to morphine equivalents.

 ### References
 - [MedCalc](https://www.mdcalc.com/morphine-milligram-equivalents-mme-calculator) example